 We must really take a hard look at our stuff!
 If we don’t love love love it, we don’t wear it, or use it, then we must give it away or get rid of it.
 If we do love it, wear it, or use it and there is still no room for it, then it is time to get creative.

 How can you use the space under your bed for you stuff?
 Where can you add a shelf or storage space for things you love?

 When you’re more organized, your home will be much happier and less stressful for everyone living there.
 It’s easier to find things when everything has a place and the right spot is known by all family members who live in that space.
 And of course if the family members put that item back where it goes.
+That is a bonus!

-Repurpose stuff that you already have:
+Repurpose treasures that you already have:

 Keep plants or flowers around the house:

 Plants can help purify indoor air and provide natural beauty that shines through during any season!
 Bringing some greenery into an otherwise sterile space can brighten up any dreary room no matter what time of year it is.

 However, it’s important to choose plants that won’t be too demanding and will thrive in your living conditions.
 Succulents or cacti are great choices for people who don’t have a lot of time to take care of their plants!

 Seasonal plants like tulips and chrysanthemums are great choices for people who love flowers but don’t have a green thumb.
 They can brighten up any room in your home while they’re available during the appropriate season!

 Give your creativity a boost and improve your space.
 Home should be a beautiful place that you enjoy living in.
 If it isn’t, then try some simple changes that you can have the happiest home possible!